-TOP: Nursing Process: Implementation

-MSC: Client Needs: Health Promotion and Maintenance
+REF: Page 1-33 (Table 1-1) TOP: Nursing Process: Implementation MSC: Client Needs: Health Promotion and Maintenance

 15. In the majority culture of the United States, which individual has the greatest risk to be labeled mentally ill?
+One who

-- a.
-One who describes hearing God's voice speaking. - b.
-One who is usually pessimistic but strives to meet personal goals. - c.
-One who is wealthy and gives away \$20 bills to needy individuals. - d.
-One who always has an optimistic viewpoint about life
+- describes hearing God's voice speaking. - is usually pessimistic but strives to meet personal goals. - is wealthy and gives away \$20 bills to needy individuals. - always has an optimistic viewpoint about life and having own needs met.